 We occasionally release experimental functionality, so you can preview it and provide feedback.
 Experimental functionality can be removed or changed without warning and may not follow semantic versioning.
 On a per-release basis, experimental functionality might be available to all developers or a subset of developers.

-Because of its likelihood to change, experimental functionality should not be used in production except for limited testing.
+Because of its likelihood to change, you should not use experimental functionality in production except for limited testing.

 We use experimental releases to do early testing on new features, and your feedback on these features is valuable!
-When you see something tagged as experimental, we encourage you to give it a try and share your feedbackopen in new window.
+If you're trying out experimental features, we encourage you to share your feedbackopen in new window.